If you eat bacon, you might want to know about its cancer dangers due to nitrites! Know the research and risks. Read on…

 They are reporting a “consensus of scientific opinion” that the “nitrites” used to cure meats wind up creating “carcinogens” called “nitrosamines” when eaten.

-Cancer specialists and politicians are now calling on the government to launch a “Public Awareness Campaign” about the risks of nitrites.
+Cancer specialists, scientists working on cancer PDX models, and politicians are now calling on the government to launch a “Public Awareness Campaign” about the risks of nitrites.

 I can understand how disappointing it is to cut out yummy bacon from one’s menu.
 Admittedly, my son was very upset to say goodbye to his new delicious bacon treat.